 I got to the arena very early and so could squeeze in some reading before the warm-up and everything started.
 Yes, sometimes I’m a nerd :-) Thank God the Sharks management passed on hiring some singer to sing the national anthem, which is always sung/played before the game in the final series.
 The crowd just sang it and although I’m not the most patriotic or anything, singing it with 17.000 people every time really touches me and gives me goosebumps.

 There isn’t much to say about the game itself.
-I can only agree with what sar-sunshine said about San Jose vs Calgary: “neither of these teams look like they want it too badly, actually.”
+I can only agree with what my online friend Sarah said about San Jose vs Calgary: “neither of these teams look like they want it too badly, actually.”
 It’s the finals of the German hockey playoffs, so it’s the presumably two best teams of the league playing against each other.
 It didn’t look like it last night though.
 They weren’t really that bad, but they weren’t good either.
 Thinking about it: Cologne WAS really bad for parts of it!
 I mean how can you not score a goal with almost constant powerplay in the first period.
 Including a major for Berlin?
 So please, just get the puck in, damn it!

 All in all in Berlin seemed slightly superior to me, and thus the lead after 30 minutes was not unearned.
 The Sharks tied with 16 minutes left in the final period and even had to survive a five-on-three (or is it called three-on-five for the team being two men short?
 English hockey terminology is difficult *g*), which they did really good.
 They finally came back into the game and were a bit more aggressive and our captain McLlwain scored the winning goal with 10 minutes left.
 Ten nervwrecking minutes!
 But they made it through.
 Yay!